siberoloji/siberoloji.github.io/content/en/docs/howtos/almalinux9/_index.md

 > This Document is actively being developed as a part of ongoing AlmaLinux learning efforts.
 Chapters will be added periodically.

-## Lang / Development

-### AlmaLinux 9: Ruby

-- How to Install Ruby 3.0
-- How to Install Ruby 3.1
-- How to Install Ruby on Rails 7

-### AlmaLinux 9: .NET

-- How to Install .NET Core 3.1
-- How to Install .NET 6.0

-### AlmaLinux 9: PHP

-- How to Install PHP 8.0
-- How to Install PHP 8.1
--  How to Install Laravel
-- How to Install CakePHP

 ### AlmaLinux 9: Node.js

 - How to Install Node.js 16